-Submit an application outlining your evidence of having met the criteria to your Local Lead or Schools of Sanctuary contact*.
+Submit an application and supporting evidence portfolio to your Local Lead or Schools of Sanctuary contact*.
 You can use this application guide to help you and have a look at the example applications on our website.
 They will follow up to organise an assessment visit or meeting where you should showcase your work and include opportunities for the assessors to discuss SoS with the leadership, pupils and teachers.

 Please note: we do not accept spontaneous application submissions.